kasin-it/my-website/src/content/blog/observer-pattern-in-react.md

 }
 ```

-Here is the implementation of the hooks
+Here is the implementation of the hook

 ```tsx
 "use client";